zenbro/mirror.vim/README.md

 cd /opt/project2
 ```

-If your currently working directory is in the config file (e.g. *~/work/project1*), then you should be able to do environment-specific remote actions.
+If your open any file from projects that you recently added to configuration, then you should be able to do environment-specific remote actions.

 All these actions have following syntax: `:CommandName <environment>` (e.g. `:MirrorEdit staging`).
 When your project have only one environment, then it will be used automatically for all commands as default - you don't need to pass it.
 When your project have multiply environments - you need to pass it explicitly.